M-Scott-Lassiter/Alphanumeric-Encoder/CONTRIBUTING.md

 #### Versioning Triggers

-Pushes to the main branch causes `semantic-release` to [check all commits]since the last version for any triggers that would cause a new version.
+Pushes to the main branch causes `semantic-release` to check all commits since the last version for any triggers that would cause a new version.
 This project extends the defaults:
 - Patch
   - `build`
   - `fix`
   - `perf`
   - `(api)`
-  - `(license)`
 - Version
   - `feat`
 - Major